Compare the best internet service providers in Houston. Find fiber, cable, and wireless options. 6 providers compared, data updated August 2026.

 Technology Availability

-Fiber-optic internet is available from 4 providers (AT&T Internet, Xfinity, Optimum), with the highest fiber coverage reaching 66% of addresses.
-Cable broadband from Xfinity covers 60% of the area.
-3 fixed wireless or 5G home internet options are available. satellite internet serves as a backup for addresses outside wired coverage areas.
+Fiber-optic internet is available from 1 provider (Kinetic), with the highest fiber coverage reaching 7% of addresses.
+2 fixed wireless or 5G home internet options are available. satellite internet serves as a backup for addresses outside wired coverage areas.
 The technology mix in Houston determines the range of speeds and prices residents can access for home internet service.

 Pricing Overview

-Internet plans in Houston range from $30/month to $30/month, with an average of $30/month — $35/month below the national average of $65/month.
-The most affordable option is Xfinity starting at $30/month for 1.3 Gbps speeds.
+Internet plans in Houston range from $30.50/month to $155/month, with an average of $72/month — $7/month above the national average of $65/month.
+Fiber plans actually average $31/month — $57 less than cable at $88/month.
+This is unusual nationally and makes fiber the best value for both speed and price in Houston.
+The most affordable option is Xfinity starting at $30.50/month for 100 Mbps speeds.
+At the top end, AT&T's 2.5 Gbps plan costs $155/month — best suited for large households or home offices needing maximum bandwidth.
+Contract plans average $50/month vs $76/month for no-contract options — a $26 savings for committing to a term agreement.
 Residents of Arkansas should compare at least 2-3 providers before committing, as pricing varies significantly by plan tier and technology type.

 Market Competition